How do I become a hacker?

 - See our e-book definition for a list of dozens of places to find electronics books online.

-Online news - Visit online Computer News pages at least a few times weekly to keep up with all the latest computer news.
+Online news - Visit the Computer News pages at least a few times weekly to keep up with all the latest computer news.
 Visit our computer news links for a list of great news sites.